whocarescreative/blog/_posts/2019-05-20-creative-travel.md

   </div>
 </div>

-I travel because it makes me feel like a kid.
+Travelling makes me feel like a kid.
 Looking at my surroundings for the first time.
 Running around aimlessly, placing full attention on the present.

 Sure, I am capable of running around aimlessly when I am at home too.
 I probably do that more than I should.